 Take It From Here

-For this project, curators Zora J Murff and Rana Young are collaborating with Travis Shaffer, Assistant Professor at the University of Missouri, and founder of the publishing project theretherenow.
+For this project, curators Zora J Murff and Rana Young collaborated with Travis Shaffer, Assistant Professor at the University of Missouri, and founder of the publishing project theretherenow.
 Founded in 2016, his publishing project uses risograph printing to produce collaborative, experimental, peripheral, and contemporary publications.
-The publication and exhibition will be a study on multiple collaborations between curators, designers, and artists.
-Using the risograph’s unique processes, the curators are borrowing from the color spaces present in each artists’ works to create a new four ink palate.
+The publication and exhibition are a study on multiple collaborations between curators, designers, and artists.
+Using the risograph’s unique processes, the curators borrowed from the color spaces present in each artists’ works to create a new four ink palate.

 Elliott Jerome Brown Jr.